m4tx/m4txblog/src/md-pages/2025-09-11-cot-v04-particularly-lazy.md

 }
 ```

 As you can see, not only is the new API much simpler, but it also gives you access to the actual error that occurred, as well as anything that you would typically retrieve via extractors, such as request headers, cookies, router URLs, static files, and more.
 Neat!
-And allows to create much nicer error pages on the cot.rs website, too:
+It allows to create much nicer error pages on the cot.rs website, too:

 [![cot.rs displaying the "Not Found" page](/static/images/blog/2025-09-11-cot-v04-particularly-lazy-error-page.png)](/static/images/blog/2025-09-11-cot-v04-particularly-lazy-error-page.png)